 Guideline #4 – Protect your face.
 Having goggles can shield your eyes from the wind and possible UV rays depending on your situation.
 If somehow you’re caught in an area that is cold in summer, sun screen may also be prudent.

 Guideline #5 – Find a shelter.
 This is probably the most important piece to the puzzle.
 People in frigid climates often survive by sheltering themselves during the worst times (nighttime, for example).
 If you can find your way to a cave, do so.
 If a safe shelter- even a broken down one- is available, then go for it.
-Same if you have an insulated tent.
+Same if you have an insulated tent (here are a list of the best survival tents if you don’t).
 If you really want to plan for something like this- for example, perhaps you’re going out into the wilderness- then get your hands on the following to shield you from the elements where you lie: a butyl ground sheet, inflatable mattress and sheepskin.
-Further, a double insulated sleeping bag is recommended.
+Further, a double insulated sleeping bag is recommended (see some of our the best low temperature ultralight sleeping bags here).

 Remember, in the end, something is better than nothing.